-Math Enrichment Lab (343) Grade 12 2.5 credits
+Math Enrichment Lab (343)

-Prerequisite: Students will be placed in this course for remediation based on the math portion of their standardized test scores.
+Prerequisite: Placed in this course for remediation based on the math portion of their standardized test scores.

 This senior level course is required for students who have not achieved a passing score on a NJSLA/NJGPA or on an alternative assessment.
 The purpose of this course is to provide the preparation necessary for students to demonstrate graduation assessment proficiency on a NJSLA/NJGPA or one of the competency exams required for graduation.
 Mathematical content and test taking skills for the Accuplacer, ASVAB, PSAT, and SAT will be reviewed in this course.
 Mathematical processes will also be integrated into the program.
 An emphasis will be placed on problem solving and mathematical reasoning.
 Calculators will not be used in this course.
 Note: Upon successfully passing a state approved assessment, students may request a transfer out of this course.
 Students who have not successfully passed a state approved assessment by third marking period will begin to create a portfolio to meet the requirements of the State Portfolio Appeals Process.

-Mathematical Explorations and Applications (344) Grade 12
+Mathematical Explorations and Applications (344)